 Innsbruck is a lovely city.
 Two years later we spent a week there expecting to ski the various areas around the valley, but the snow was not kind to us.
 That was in the future, however, and on this trip we were happy to relax and explore the city.

 One expedition was with (L-R) Lu Beale, Dot & Jencks Mason, and Jim.
 We went searching for sinfully delectable pastries, preferably served with what Jencks called "gobs of Schlag" or whipped cream.

 I'm happy to report that our expedition was a success.
 We had a delightful time at the Goldener Adler restaurant.
 (The Goldener Adler is now a Best Western hotel.
 Hmmm.)

 We were in Innsbruck in time for Fasching.
 Several of these party-goers looked like they had stepped out of the Arabian Nights.

 Finally it was time to pile onto the bus for our last ride – back to Munich and the plane home.

 We have celebrated several anniversaries on PVS trips.
 In fact for our 20th anniversary we returned to Val Gardena and the Stetteneck.

 We were at Snowmass, Colorado, for our 40th anniversary and treated the group to a celebration dinner.

-Our skiing friends have been very dear to us over the years.
+Our PVS friends have been very dear to us over the years.
 We hope to spend many more years with them exploring the slopes here and abroad.